 If Shopping is your thing then Union Square can stand up with the best in the world.
 Most major luxury Department stores are present in the petite square of shopping paradise.
 Macy’s, Sachs 5th Ave and Bloomingdales are all present along with outlets of most major luxury brands such as Tiffany’s, Louis Vitton, Apple and many many more.
 Really if you want it, it’s probably here.

-Of course, there is more to shopping in San Francisco the JUST the ultra high-end big brands, the City is littered with smaller boutiques and designer shops.
+Of course, there is more to shopping in San Francisco than the JUST the ultra-high-end big brands, the City is littered with smaller boutiques and designer shops.

 If the budget is tight there are also Premium outlets where you can bag Designer brands for serious discounts.
-However, they are quite a trek from the City centre and Maybe only worth visiting if you are heading that way anyway, You can always try Macy’s which seems to be in perminent sale state at all times.
+However, they are quite a trek from the City center and Maybe only worth visiting if you are heading that way anyway, You can always try Macy’s which seems to be in permanent sale state at all times.

 7 – Museums

 While not renowned for museums there are still some very good offerings in the Bay area.
 Many are well worth checking out, especially on a rainy day :

 California Academy of Sciences: Without a doubt the shining star of San Francisco Museums.
 And a must-see attraction in its own right.
 This world-class scientific wonder offers so much to see, do and experience.

 Featuring an aquarium, planetarium, natural history museum and even a Rain Forest! it has everything you could possibly want from a science attraction.
 You can easily spend a day enthralled by this fantastic.
 Attraction.
 It’s well worth the time to make a visit and If you only plan one museum visit? look no further!